elixir-cldr/cldr/guides/5_datetime_formats.md

-# Date, Time and DateTime Localization and Formatting
+# Date and Time Localization

 ## Introduction and Getting Started